VVander/RPIPs-old/RPIPs/RPIP-1.md

 **Living** - A special status for RPIP that are designed to be continually updated and not reach a state of finality.
 This includes most notably RPIP-1.

+Only Final and Living RPIPs are eligible for official adoption.

 ## What belongs in a successful RPIP?

-An RPIP must meet certain minimum criteria.
-It must be a clear and complete description of the proposed enhancement.
+An RPIP must must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
-The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.
+The proposed implementation, if applicable, must not complicate the protocol unduly.

 ## RPIP Formats and Templates